A former student recalls how teachers provided important skills that made the pupil survive the demands of life, he writes a letter to teachers.

 So, without further ado, I’ll say it straight.
 Dear Teachers, I thank you for the love, I thank you for the guidance and I thank you for the advice.
 But more importantly, I thank you for the grind.
 I thank you for the ordeal, and I thank you for the agony.

 I am really grateful for all those assignments, for without a go at them, I wouldn’t have survived a day in the real world.
 My mind wouldn’t have learned to sustain burdens and my nerves would have crumbled every time I thought of submissions.

 Dear Sir, I am grateful for those unannounced quizzes, for without them I wouldn’t have learned to contain unforeseen catastrophes.
 I couldn’t have risen to the occasion each time an unanticipated threat arose and I couldn’t have learned to utilize resources to the best of my benefit.

 Dear Madam, I thank you for that humiliation in that presentation, for without it I would never have known that a beating once in a while is alright.
-I would never have learned the way to reining in emotions or to taking one on the chin and moving on.
+I would never have learned the way to rein in emotions or to take one on the chin and move on.
 It taught me setbacks were okay.